max027/Notes/Backend.md

 # Route
 routes define how a server should handle incoming requests based on the URL path and HTTP method (e.g., GET, POST).
 They are crucial for building web applications and APIs.

+# Middleware
+Middleware are software tools that act as intermediaries between different applications, systems, or services, facilitating their communication and interaction.

 # Mongodb
 ## What is ORM?